belvedere-trading/pywinservicemanager/README.rst

 * **Stop**: Stops the Service
   Stops a given service that is started.
-If the service is not started, an exception will be thrown.
+If the service is stopped, the function will just return.
 Also, if the service does not return from the Stop command within 30 seconds, a TimeoutException is thrown

 .. code:: python